 I was tempted to reply, but the asker wasn’t one of my followers, and dead poetic earls from the 16th century appearing at random in one’s timeline can be unsettling.
 I also wanted to answer in some detail, and Twitter is no good for that.
 It’s why I began this blog in the first place.
 So I’m taking a short break from writing about Flanders, to address this.

-I can’t speak for everyone being shit at drawing, and the drawing here is an engraving, grooves incised by sharp tools into a plate of copper (see the post banner for an example).
-But concerning Martin Droeshout’s skill as an artist, I can at least help you to judge for yourself.
+I can’t speak for everyone being shit at drawing, and the drawing in this case is an engraving, grooves incised by sharp tools into a plate of copper (see the banner for an engraving in progress).
+But about Martin Droeshout’s skill as an artist, I can help you to judge for yourself.

 Here’s a better image of the engraving.
 I dislike giving Willy this much space (that cetaceous forehead, those guilty eyes), but in this context it’s unavoidable.

 I won’t bother to discuss whether Droeshout has portrayed a man (or a woman) wearing a mask, or whether the doublet has two left arms, or if the odd collar might be an inverted heraldic shield, and why does he have no neck, and so on.
 There is plenty of conjectural analysis out there.
 My interest is general: beyond doubt, this is a clumsy portrait.

 I have written previously about Ben Jonson’s little poem which faces the engraving.

 If it seems that Slyboots Ben is telling you more than just what the words say, you aren’t the first to so intuit.
 Jonson’s ambiguous praise for Droeshout’s dubious cartoon is entirely the point.
 See Ben’s less inscrutable do-over: To the Reader.
 Try Again.

 And then there are these.

 · Mountjoy Blount, 1st Earl of Newport ·